VirtoCommerce/vc-docs/user_docs/docs/inventory/managing-fulfillment-centers.md

 	![Editing fulfillment center](media/editing-fulfillment-center.png)

-1. Click **Save** to save the changes.
+1. Click **Save** in the toolbar to save the changes.

+The modifications have been saved.

 ## Delete fullfillment center

 In the list of fulfillment centers:

 1. Click:
-	* Three dots on the left side of each item of the fullfillment center list and click **Delete** in the popup menu.
+	* Three dots to the left of each item in the fullfillment center list and click **Delete** from the popup menu.
 	* The fulfillment center you need to delete and then click **Delete** in the new blade.

 1. Confirm the deletion.

-The fulfillment center are permanently removed.
+The fulfillment center have been permanently removed.